Consultation · All Options Explained · Frisco TX 75035

 Dentures Frisco TX — Everything You Need to Know in 60 Seconds

 Dentures are removable prosthetic devices that replace missing teeth, restoring chewing, speech, and facial structure.
 Frisco Dental Hub offers complete, partial, immediate, snap-in, and All-on-4 dentures — all custom-fitted by UCSF-trained Dr. Chakrapani Nannapaneni DDS using digital impressions and 3D CBCT imaging.
 The fact card on the right summarizes the core data points patients ask most: cost, lifespan, appointment count, insurance coverage, and materials.
-Scroll for honest comparisons, week-by-week adjustment guides, a denture-vs-implant breakdown, and a free interactive cost estimator.
+Scroll for honest comparisons, week-by-week adjustment guides, a denture-vs-implant breakdown, and an interactive cost estimator.

 📍 4500 Hillcrest Rd Suite 190, Frisco TX 75035 — minutes from Stonebriar Centre, The Star, and the PGA of America HQ.
 Serving Frisco, Plano, McKinney, Prosper, Celina, Little Elm, The Colony, Melissa, Anna, Aubrey & Allen, TX.